anurag-adk/ai-text-summarizer/README.md

 ## Prerequisites

-- A Hugging Face API key, which you can get for free by signing up at [Hugging Face](https://huggingface.co/).
-The API key will be used to access the summarization model
+- A Hugging Face Access Token, which you can get for free by signing up at [Hugging Face](https://huggingface.co/).
+The token will be used to access the summarization model

 ## Installation